Janell-Huyck/2048-game/README.md

 This application primarily consists of these main components:

-- `GameBoard`: This component is responsible for rendering the game's grid based on the current state of the game.
+- `Grid`: This component is responsible for rendering the game's grid based on the current state of the game.

+- `Cell`: This component is responsible for rendering an individual cell on the grid.

 - `ScoreBoard`: This component displays the player's current score.